-7. Are new schools able to elect the CEP?
+7. Are new schools able to elect CEP?

-If the number of identified students and total enrollment are available before the counting and claiming of meals begins and the school meets the eligibility requirements, then the LEA may elect to have the school participate or be included in a group of schools.
+If the number of identified students and total enrollment are available before the counting and claiming of meals begins and the new school meets the eligibility requirements (either individually or as part of a group), then the LEA may elect to have the school participate or be included in a group of schools.
 If the number of identified students and enrollment are not available, the LEA may not include the new school in CEP.

-8. If an LEA has a LEA-wide ISP of at least 40% but later chooses to drop some schools, does the LEA still qualify?
+8. If an LEA participating in CEP district-wide later chooses to drop some schools, can the LEA still participate in CEP?